What is ISO 26262? Why is ISO 26262 needed?

 - The safety plan and all required work products – detail level can be tailored by an assessor; here also functional safety requirement management, including bidirectional traceability, can be verified.

 - The arguments from persons responsible for work products why functional safety is achieved.

 - The rationale for the safety anomalies, if any.

 The assessment shall also consider planning and results of other confirmation measures applicable for the project including functional safety audit, recommendations and corrective actions from previously performed assessments, for example, for a previous project milestone and results of the assessment activities regarding work products developed by suppliers.

 An example of a functional safety agenda can be found in ISO26262-8 ANNEX D.

 The result of the assessment

-As a result of functional safety assessment, the report including assessment result (accepted, conditionally accepted or rejected) should be created.
+As a result of the functional safety assessment, the report, including the assessment result (accepted, conditionally accepted or rejected), should be created.
 The report may also include a recommendation for conditional acceptance.
 In that case, the conditions for acceptance shall be also defined.
-If the recommendation in a functional safety assessment report is a rejection, then appropriate corrective actions (could be also part of the report) shall be planned and performed and then the functional safety assessment shall be repeated.
+If the recommendation in a functional safety assessment report is rejected, then appropriate corrective actions (which could also be part of the report) should be planned and performed, and then the functional safety assessment shall be repeated.

-To sum up, like in most automotive aspects a good plan is a key to success.
+To sum up, like in most automotive aspects, a good plan is the key to success.
 The same applies to the functional safety assessment.
-When it’s performed for each development phase or project milestone the potential risks and gaps can be detected and corrected at the very early project stage.
-It can also help us with proper functional safety management within the project by identifying risks and definition of recommendations for corrective actions as the assessment is usually performed by persons experienced with engineering and/or ISO related processes.
-It’s like baking two roasts on one fire - on the one hand, we are fulfilling ISO26262 required activity and on the other hand, we have a tool to identify and solve potential incompatibilities.
+When it’s performed for each development phase or project milestone, the potential risks and gaps can be detected and corrected at the very early project stage.
+It can also help us with proper functional safety management within the project by identifying risks and definition of recommendations for corrective actions, as the assessment is usually performed by persons experienced with engineering and/or ISO-related processes.
+It’s like baking two roasts on one fire – on the one hand, we are fulfilling ISO26262 required activity, and on the other hand, we have a tool to identify and solve potential incompatibilities.